 4. Lowered blood pressure

-5. Great exercise
+5. Sex is great exercise

 Though sex alone won’t replace an elliptical, it certainly counts for something.
 In fact, sex uses around five calories per minute, and it also increases your heart rate and engages various muscles.
 Be sure to clear your schedule to make room for sex on a regular basis.
 Like with any form of exercise, consistency will maximize the benefits.